-- Alert Fire Brigade and tell them location and nature of hazard. - Wear full body protective clothing with breathing apparatus. - ▶ Prevent, by any means available, spillage from entering drains or water course. - ▶ Use fire fighting procedures suitable for surrounding area. - ▶ Cool fire exposed containers with water spray from a protected location.
+- Alert Fire Brigade and tell them location and nature of hazard. - Wear full body protective clothing with breathing apparatus - Prevent, by any means available, spillage from entering drains or water course. - Use fire fighting procedures suitable for surrounding area. - Do not approach containers suspected to be hot - ▶ Cool fire exposed containers with water spray from a protected location.